 Check with your health professional if you are taking or planning to take any drugs during pregnancy, or while breastfeeding.

-Visit the Women's Alcohol and Drug Service website to read more about the effects of different drugs on pregnancy and breastfeeding, and the care of mothers and babies who have been affected by drugs.
+Visit the Women's Alcohol and Drug Service website to read more about the effects of alcohol and other drugs on pregnancy and breastfeeding, and the care of mothers and babies who have been affected by drugs.

 The following content is from DrugInfo dot ADF dot org dot au